Originally posted on National Center for Family Philanthropy.

 We Have “Big Data,” Now What?

 A challenge for any tech provider in the philanthropic community is helping people synthesize and evaluate the data they are collecting.
 To be honest, we have very few clients with statisticians or data analysts on staff.
-As a vendor, we need to be looking for ways to allow the power to evaluate data in a multitude of ways while making it easy to do so.
+As a vendor, we need to look for ways to allow the power to evaluate data in a multitude of ways while making it easy to do so.

 Communication and Collaboration